cyberbotics/webots-doc/guide/object-geometries.md

 ### Extrusion Field Summary

-- `crossSection`: defines the crossSection of the extrusion
+- `crossSection`: Defines the 2D cross-section of the extrusion.

-- `spine`: defines the extrusion path
+- `spine`: Defines the 3D extrusion path.

-- `scale`: defines the scale of each point of the spine
+- `scale`: Defines the scale at each point of the spine.

-- `orientation`: defines the orientation of the cross-section at each point of the spine
+- `orientation`: Defines the orientation of the cross-section at each point of the spine.

-- `beginCap`: defines if the beginCap face is present or not

-- `endCap`: defines if the endCap face is present or not

-- `splineSubdivision`: if greater than 0 the path is computed using B-Spline, furthermore, if biger than 1, the segments are subdivided
+- `beginCap`: Defines whether the extrusion should have a cap at the begining.

+- `endCap`: Defines whether the extrusion should have a cap at the end.

+- `ccw`: Is `IndexedFaceSet.ccw`.

+- `solid`: Is `IndexedFaceSet.solid`.

+- `convex`: Is `IndexedFaceSet.convex`.

+- `creaseAngle`: Is `IndexedFaceSet.creaseAngle`.

+- `splineSubdivision`: If bigger than 1, defines the B-Spline subdivion of the extrusion along it's path.

 ## TexturedBox